 Let’s imagine we’ve got ourselves a system that has users for whom we generate invoices.
 Let’s try to figure out what would happen if we:

-In those case we don’t want to “soft” delete and we certainly don’t want to cascade delete both the users and the invoices!
+In those cases, we don’t want to “soft” delete, and we certainly don’t want to cascade delete both the users and the invoices!

 We need to limit exposure, we need to hide nuclear keys.
-Database is a fortress!
+The database is a fortress!

 - Put in motion a backup/restore plan